Azure guidance for secure isolation

 Figure 10.
 Separation of tenant network traffic using VNets

 External traffic (orange line) – For external traffic, Azure provides multiple layers of assurance to enforce isolation depending on traffic patterns.
-When a customer places a public IP on their VNet gateway, traffic from the public Internet or customer on-premises network that is destined for that IP address will be routed to an Internet Edge Router.
-Alternatively, when a customer establishes private peering over an ExpressRoute connection, it is connected with an Azure VNet via VNet Gateway.
+When you place a public IP on your VNet gateway, traffic from the public Internet or your on-premises network that is destined for that IP address will be routed to an Internet Edge Router.
+Alternatively, when you establish private peering over an ExpressRoute connection, it is connected with an Azure VNet via VNet Gateway.
 This set-up aligns connectivity from the physical circuit and makes the private IP address space from the on-premises location addressable.
 Azure then uses Border Gateway Protocol (BGP) to share routing details with the on-premises network to establish end-to-end connectivity.
 When communication begins with a resource within the VNet, the network traffic traverses as normal until it reaches a Microsoft ExpressRoute Edge (MSEE) Router.
-In both cases, VNets provide the means for Azure VMs to act as part of customer’s on-premises network.
-A cryptographically protected IPsec/IKE tunnel is established between Azure and customer’s internal network (e.g., via Azure VPN Gateway or Azure ExpressRoute Private Peering), enabling the VM to connect securely to customer’s on-premises resources as though it was directly on that network.
+In both cases, VNets provide the means for Azure VMs to act as part of your on-premises network.
+A cryptographically protected IPsec/IKE tunnel is established between Azure and your internal network (for example, via Azure VPN Gateway or Azure ExpressRoute Private Peering), enabling the VM to connect securely to your on-premises resources as though it was directly on that network.

 At the Internet Edge Router or the MSEE Router, the packet is encapsulated using Generic Routing Encapsulation (GRE).
 This encapsulation uses a unique identifier specific to the VNet destination and the destination address, which is used to appropriately route the traffic to the identified VNet.
 Upon reaching the VNet Gateway, which is a special VNet used only to accept traffic from outside of an Azure VNet, the encapsulation is verified by the Azure network fabric to ensure: a) the endpoint receiving the packet is a match to the unique VNet ID used to route the data, and b) the destination address requested exists in this VNet.
 Once verified, the packet is routed as internal traffic from the VNet Gateway to the final requested destination address within the VNet.
 This approach ensures that traffic from external networks travels only to Azure VNet for which it is destined, enforcing isolation.